TheodoreWon/python-theo-framework/README.md

   - But, to notify new feature, New feature makes MAJOR version up.
   - Before official version release (1.0.0), MAJOR is kept 0 and MINOR version is used.
 - MINOR version is up when the API is added.
 (New functionality)
-- PATCH version is lifted when bug is fixed, test code is uploaded, comment or document is updated.
+- PATCH version is lifted when bug is fixed, test code is uploaded, comment or document or log is updated.